niloysikdar/neoenv/README.md

 ### Supercharge your .env using `neoenv` with more advanced controls and powers ☄️🚀

 Neoenv is a lightweight, zero-dependency, new-generation module for hassle-free, clean, typed and safe environment variables management for modern developers. 🔐🔥
-It loads environment variables from a `.env` file into [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env) and automatically generates configuration object based on the keys. 🤯
+It loads environment variables from a `.env` file into [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env) and automatically generates a configuration object based on the keys with a single command. 🤯
+Now, you'll be able to access the environment variables based on your `.env` file in a type-safe way with some nice IntelliSense and autocomplete. 🤩
+And guess what?
+It supports both JavaScript and TypeScript. 🎉

 Find the npm package [here](https://www.npmjs.com/package/neoenv)